Development of tidal stream generators: LHD New Energy Corporation

 LHD New Energy Corporation have developed the Zhoushan tidal power station near Xiushan island, Daishan County, China.
 This platform above the sea is connected to land by a bridge.
 In 2016, the first two turbines were installed and connected to the grid, rated at 400 kW and 600 kW.
 In December 2018, two further turbines were added, a 300 kW horizontal-axis and a 400 kW vertical-axis, taking the total installed capacity to 1.7 MW.

 Magallanes Renovables

 Magallanes Renovables, S.L. is a Spanish developer of floating tidal energy devices, set up in 2009.
-They have tested a grid-connected 1.5 MW ATIR device at EMEC since 2019, having previously tested a small scale device at the EMEC nursery test site in Shapinsay Sound, although this was not grid-connected.
-Magallanes Thas been awarded Contracts for Difference (CfD) to supply subsidised electricity to the GB National Grid, at Morlais and at EMEC.
+They tested a grid-connected 1.5 MW ATIR device at EMEC between 2019 and 2023, having previously tested a small scale device at the EMEC nursery test site in Shapinsay Sound, although this was not grid-connected.
+Magallanes has been awarded Contracts for Difference (CfD) to supply subsidised electricity to the GB National Grid, at Morlais and at EMEC.